 - opens in a new windowGrab-and-Go free meals are available at the entrance of select buildings.

 Text COVID to 692-692 to receive regular SMS texts with the latest news and developments.

-See the new COVID-19: FAQ for Parents and Caregivers of Pre-School and School-Age Children(Open external link)(Open external link) from the NYC Department of Health.
+See the new opens in a new windowCOVID-19: FAQ for Parents and Caregivers of Pre-School and School-Age Children(Open external link)(Open external link)opens PDF file from the NYC Department of Health.